Josh Bell Player Props: Guardians vs. Nationals

 Josh Bell At The Plate

-- In five of 12 games this season, Bell got a hit, but only one each time.

-- In 12 games played this season, he has not hit a long ball.

-- Bell has driven in a run in four games this season (33.3%), but has had no multiple-RBI games.
+- Bell has driven in a run in five games this season (38.5%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.